Meg 2: The Trench: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 40 out of 100, based on 38 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B–" on an A+ to F scale, while those polled at PostTrak gave it an 72% overall positive score, with 55% saying they would definitely recommend the film.

-In a negative review, RogerEbert.coms Brian Tallerico gave one out of four stars, and wrote, "At least until the final half-hour, when he’s finally free to unleash some monstrous chaos, this is one of the dullest films of the year, a plodding, poorly made giant shark movie that inexplicably lets the giant shark take a backseat to an evil underwater drilling operation."
+In a negative review, RogerEbert.coms Brian Tallerico gave one out of four stars, and wrote, "At least until the final half-hour, when he's finally free to unleash some monstrous chaos, this is one of the dullest films of the year, a plodding, poorly made giant shark movie that inexplicably lets the giant shark take a backseat to an evil underwater drilling operation."
+Robbie Collin of The Daily Telegraph earned a two out of five rating, stating that "Meg 2, by design, is a completely anonymous bag of lukewarm McDonald's – it's hard to be mad at it, but only because nothing in it stands out enough to get mad at."

-Richard Lawson wrote in Vanity Fair: "Meg 2 is confident in its schlock, piling on one ridiculous conceit after another at such a pace that the audience can’t help but be swept up in it.
-That is a harder needle to thread than many filmmakers seem to think — it’s not enough to just be stupid."
+Richard Lawson wrote in Vanity Fair, "Meg 2 is confident in its schlock, piling on one ridiculous conceit after another at such a pace that the audience can't help but be swept up in it.
+That is a harder needle to thread than many filmmakers seem to think — it's not enough to just be stupid."